Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Approximation for Systems of Fixpoint Equations

-\full{ \todoSi{P:As far as I can see, all the other results in \cite{lgsbb:property-preserving-abstractions}, follow from the above theorem.
-Only, that paper also treats a variation of the $\mu$-calculus including also a past operator (did not check this).} }

-Note that our framework naturally suggests generalisations of the results in~\cite{lgsbb:property-preserving-abstractions}.
-For instance, we could work with an abstraction function not being part of a connection, thus going beyond ordinary simulations.
-In fact, exploiting the dual of Theorem~\ref{th:gamma-sys}, one can see that continuity and strictness of $\alpha$ are sufficient to retain the results.
+Our theory naturally suggests generalisations of~\cite{lgsbb:property-preserving-abstractions}.
+E.g., by (the dual of) Theorem~\ref{th:gamma-sys}, continuity and strictness of the abstraction $\alpha$ are sufficient to retain the results, hence one could deal with an abstraction not being an adjoint, thus going beyond ordinary simulations. \end{example}